We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the tiny humans play!

 Plank Sourdough Pizza

-If you love the soft, pillowy sourdough bread at Baker & Cook, you’re going to go cray cray for the pizza at sister restaurant Plank Sourdough Pizza.
-Think wood oven, fresh, authentic Italian ingredients and a relaxed vibe – the perfect kid-friendly recipe for a cracking meal out at a restaurant with your crew.
+If you love the soft, pillowy sourdough bread at kid-friendly cafe Baker & Cook, you’re going to go cray cray for the pizza at sister restaurant Plank Sourdough Pizza.
+Think wood oven, fresh, authentic Italian ingredients and a relaxed vibe – the perfect family-friendly recipe for a cracking meal out at a restaurant with your crew.
 Pop next door for a sweet treat for dessert afterwards (and a takeaway bottle of wine and loaf of bread we were raving about!).
 There’s also a small playground just across the way for a post-lunch run around.

 Where: Various locations at Dempsey Hill, Namly Estate, Eng Kong Park, Serangoon Garden and Swan Lake.

-If you’re a bit like us and are loving Tiong Bahru right now, then you’ll be right at home at cool Flock Cafe.
+If you’re a bit like us and are loving Tiong Bahru right now, then you’ll be right at home at cool family-friendly Flock Cafe.
 It’s definitely more of a breakfast and coffee kinda joint than a kid-friendly restaurant, but with menu highlights such as the cheeky poached eggs with braised pork cheek, hollandaise sauce and brioche, you’d be crazy not to give it a whirl.
 Healthy, fresh juices for the kids, too.

 Where: 78 Moh Guan Terrace #01-25, Singapore 162078